 Do you have a question about how JRI services, related to COVID-19 or otherwise?

-TAP, or Total Achievement Programs, are therapeutic after-school programs dedicated to enhancing the social and academic skills of children ages 6-12 with complex emotional and behavioral needs who have been unable to succeed in non-therapeutic community-program settings.
+TAP, or Total Achievement Programs, are therapeutic after-school programs dedicated to enhancing the social skills of children ages 6-12 with complex emotional and behavioral needs who have been unable to succeed in non-therapeutic community-program settings.

 Yarmouthport, MA 02675